cosmos/sdk-tutorials/academy/2-cosmos-concepts/7-multistore-keepers.md

 **How to expire games**

 How can you know what games should be removed?
 Should you load _all_ games and filter for those that have expired?
-That would be extremely expensive.
-In fact, it would be O(n) of the number of games.
-Which means, the more success your blockchain would have, the slower it would become.
+That would be extremely expensive, O(n) of the number of games in fact.
+This means the more successful your blockchain becomes, the slower it would run.

-Better keep a First-In-First-Out (FIFO), where fresh games are pushed back to the tail so that the head contains the next games to expire.
+Better is to use a First-In-First-Out (FIFO) strategy, where fresh games are pushed back to the tail so that the head contains the next games to expire.
 <br/><br/>
 In the context of the Cosmos SDK, you need to keep track of where the FIFO starts and stops by saving the corresponding game IDs: